hypeJunction/ABANDONED-elgg-scss/README.md

-# SCSS Compiler for Elgg
+# **ABANDONED** SCSS Compiler for Elgg

 ![Elgg 2.3](https://img.shields.io/badge/Elgg-2.3-orange.svg?style=flat-square)

+After a lot of struggling, I have abandoned the idea of trying to compile SCSS server-side.
+There are too many pitfalls and things can go seriously wrong.
+Use command line tools and serve compiled CSS from disk rather than trying to compiled it at runtime.

 ## Features